seifferth/jotter/readme.md

 ## Known bugs

-- `jotter-bib` still uses some slightly flawed heuristics for locating metadata blocks in markdown files.
-Although I didn't test it, I would expect `jotter-bib` to produce faulty results (including broken bibtex syntax) if the string `\n\n---\n\n` is used as a horizontal rule anywhere in a markdown file.
-This bug should be automatically fixed once `jotter-bib` is rewritten in python.
 - The metedata extraction function (`survey`) from `jotter.py` doesn't account for code blocks or html comments.
 Metadata extraction could thus be broken by crafting (or inadvertently writing) code blocks or comments